zippkidd/100-days-of-code/r1-log.md

 ### R1D2
 Working on the local development branch to Alyssa's Digital Portfolio project.
 Named FA5 branch in regards to upgrading from FontAwesome v4 to v5.
 Will attempt to make a branch for adding an image gallery seciton/carousel if time permits.
 [Digital Portfolio Repository](https://github.com/zippkidd/alyssaDigitalPortfolio)

+### R1D3
+Didn't manage to add the image gallery carousel yesterday so I'm doing that today.
+FCC exercises as usual as well.
+[Digital Portfolio Repository](https://github.com/zippkidd/alyssaDigitalPortfolio)